 Serve pizza, baby carrots & dip, string cheese, goldfish crackers, seedless grapes and juice.
 Have a ice-cream sandwiches for dessert or make a bowling lane cake.
 More Fun Food ideas!

-Buy bowling favor boxes or fill favor bags with fruit leathers, whistles, ball and jacks, yo-yos, and press-on tattoos.
+Fill favor bags with fruit leathers, whistles, ball and jacks, yo-yos, and press-on tattoos.
 More Party Favor ideas!

 Check out the Professional Bowling Association for inspiration and then find a bowling alley near you.
 Visit the Kids' Party Fun Directory for party places, entertainment, and rentals in your area.
 Similar parties include Miniature Golf and Video Arcade.